daviddalpiaz/bsl/index.md

 ## Who? {-}

-This book is targeted at advanced undergraduate or first year MS students in Statistics who have no prior machine learning experience.
+This book is targeted at advanced undergraduate or first year MS students in Statistics who have *no prior machine learning experience*.
 While both will be discussed in great detail, previous experience with both statistical modeling and R are assumed.

 In other words, this books is for students in STAT 432.